thuzarwin/open-data-sprints/docs/project-training.rst

 - We have identified the users' experience, knowledge gaps, and training needs and have met them by providing the essential tools:
 	- We have updated training materials and focused on the essential resources.
-	- We have developed a training platform containing training materials that are easy accessible and user friendly to General Users and Open Data Liaisons.
+	- We have developed a training platform containing training materials that are easy accessible and user friendly to general city of Austin employees and Open Data Liaisons.

 Deliverables
 ----------------------------------------------